Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Process primer design with Primer C-VAE

 \subsection{Stage II: Forward Primer Design}

-\paragraph{Primer C-VAE architecture.} We utilize a dataset of pre-processed genome sequences standardized into input-format matrices, $\mathcal{D} = \{seq_1, seq_2, \cdots , seq_n\}$, where each $seq_i$ represents a $1 \times 1 \times max\_vector$ genome sequence matrix.
-Our C-VAE model classifies these sequences into target and non-target classes.
-For variant-specific primer design, we classify organisms into distinct categories—for example, SARS-CoV-2 variants are classified as Alpha, Beta, Gamma, Delta, or Omicron.
-The C-VAE learns latent space representations of input sequences, which we then use to generate decoder outputs and classification labels.
-Figure \ref{fig:Primer_C-VAE_architecture} illustrates this model architecture.
+\paragraph{Primer C-VAE architecture.} We use a dataset of pre-processed genome sequences represented as fixed-length input matrices, $\mathcal{D} = \{seq_1, seq_2, \ldots, seq_n\}$, where each $seq_i \in \mathbb{R}^{1 \times 1 \times max\_vector}$ denotes an encoded genome sequence.
+The C-VAE model is trained for supervised classification with $C$ classes, where $C$ depends on the application (e.g., $C=5$ for SARS-CoV-2 variants: Alpha, Beta, Gamma, Delta, and Omicron; and $C=2$ for \textit{E. coli} versus \textit{S. flexneri}).
+The model learns latent representations of input sequences, which are used both for sequence reconstruction via the decoder and for class prediction via the classifier head.
+Figure~\ref{fig:Primer_C-VAE_architecture} illustrates the architecture.